 VEGANS HAVE HEALTHIER HEARTS?!

-Those following a Vegan Diet usually have a diet much higher in fibre than the common diet of those that eat animal products.
-This can obviously be attribute to an increased intake of fibrous fruit, vegetables, breads and cereals
+Vegan Diets are usually much higher in fibre than the common diet.
+This can be largely attributed to the increased intake of fibrous fruits, vegetables, breads and cereals.

 VEGANS HAVE LOWER RISK OF CANCER?!

-According to the World Health Organization (WHO), a healthy diet can be used to reduce the risk of almost one third of all cancers.
+According to the World Health Organization (WHO), a healthy diet can reduce the risk of almost one third of all cancers.
 Since vegans typically eat more fruits, vegetables and other healthy foods than non-vegans, they may have a lesser risk of developing cancer.

 For example, research has shown that eating at least seven serves of fruits and vegetables per day can lower your risk of cancer mortality by up to 15%!